CuminAndPotato/PXL-Clock/README.md

 ---

+## Quick-Start Development of PXL Clock Apps

+Here is the most easy and convenient way to get started with developing PXL Clock apps:

+- Create or open a [**Codespace**](https://github.com/CuminAndPotato/PXL-Clock)
+- (!)
+Wait for the Codespace to initialize (this may take a few minutes)
+- Run the `./start.sh` script in the terminal
+- Open the simulator in your browser at `http://localhost:5001`
+- Open an existing file (e.g. `apps_fsharp/05_UrsEnzler/ursEnzler_ColourWheelDynamic.fsx`)
+- Save the file (`Ctrl+S` or `Cmd+S`) to run it in the simulator
+  - (!)
+Save the file even if you don’t change anything, to trigger the simulator to run it!

+For anything else, have a look at the resources below :) Enjoy!

+---

-## Order Your PXL-Clock!
+## Order Your PXL Clock!

-Exciting news: ordering the PXL-Clock will soon be possible! 🎉 You can find more information and updates on our official website: [pxlclock.com](https://pxlclock.com)
+Exciting news: ordering the PXL Clock will soon be possible! 🎉 You can find more information and updates on our official website: [pxlclock.com](https://pxlclock.com)

 We’re currently working on the first 100 units, the MK1 edition!
 We’re in the certification and refining all the little details that make this a fine product.
 We’re fully committed to delivering something amazing, and we’ll keep you updated every step of the way.